What's Here

 End Result

-Users can click anywhere on the map and get information for that location for any layers that are configured with What’s Here, regardless of what layers are already turned on.
+Users can click anywhere on the map and get information for that location for any layers that are configured with What’s Here, regardless of which layers are currently turned on.

-Additionally, users can use the line and polygon selection tool (as well Ctrl-click for adding spot locations) for selecting features in a specific area.
+Additionally, users can use the line and polygon selection tool, as well as Ctrl+click for adding spot locations, to select features in a specific area.

 Optional Settings